willjgomes/1Remind/README.md

 Scinece definition of term 'event', which defines it as "is a detectable occurrence or change in the system's state".
 Doing so will cause you to struggle to comprehend the code comments and/or behavior.

+### GAS Syntax Errors Iusses with JS.HTML files

+There are certain syntacitcally correct JS code that cause errors in when loading in HTML files, which are likely introduced based on how the GAS HTML include directive blocks work.
+No internet documentation was found confirming all of these.

+#### Less Than Operator
+It appears using a < operator in javascript HTML directive blocks attempting to interpret the '<' as the beggining of a HTML element.
+To avoid this all conditional logic only uses the '>' operator.
+As a result, this may make some conditional statments less easy to read.

+#### Using // ===== Comments
+This appears to cause an 'Unexpected Token :' error in the Javascript console.
+Not sure why to avoid this use this format instead /* ==== */

 ### Frameworks Used

 #### Vuetify